You are $75 away from free shipping

 Sorry, you must log in to save an item.

 If you have oily skin, questions like, “How often should you wash your face?” and “What type of moisturizer should I use?” are no stranger to you.
-It’s no easy feat to put together a skin care routine that suits your complexion’s needs.
-The thing is, when it comes to oily skin, it’s important to follow the right regimen—but it turns out that certain skin care activities can actually do more harm than good.
-Below, we’re sharing seven skin care mistakes for oily skin— to help make caring for your complexion a little less challenging.
+You’ve likely even researched how to get rid of your oily skin.
+The truth is, it’s no easy feat to put together a skin care routine that suits your complexion’s needs.
+When it comes to oily skin, it’s important to follow the right regimen—but it turns out that certain skin care activities can actually do more harm than good.
+Below, we’re sharing 11 skin care mistakes for oily skin—to help make caring for your complexion a little less challenging.
 Follow along!